Select the email address below to ask a question of an admissions official at the School of Dentistry. email@example.com

 International students must submit the necessary application forms, fees, official transcripts and any other items that are required by the School of Dentistry.
 All documents must be issued by the appropriate source and must bear fresh-ink printing, signatures, stamp, seal or other mark of certification as an official document.
 All materials not in the English language must be accompanied by official language translations.

 International students must also have an adequate command of both written and spoken English.
-If English was not the language of a student’s formal education, he or she must take the Test of English as a Foreign Language (TOEFL) administered by the Educational Testing Service or submit other evidence of English proficiency.
+If English was not the language of a student’s formal education, the student must take the Test of English as a Foreign Language (TOEFL) administered by the Educational Testing Service or submit other evidence of English proficiency.
 Information concerning the TOEFL can be obtained from: TOEFL; Box 6155; Princeton, NJ 08541-6155, U.S.A, or www.ets.org/toefl

 Once accepted, prospective dental students who are not citizens or lawful permanent residents of the United States work with the Office of International Education toward completion of the university and student legal arrangements required before enrollment.
 Each prospective Marquette F-1 or J-1 visa student must document financial resources for the full duration of the Marquette program before the student’s required Certificate of Eligibility can be issued for subsequent governmental arrangements.

 Non-immigrant students must abide by the regulations of their legal status in the United States, including those regarding their defined educational objectives, academic load and employment.
-Each student is to consult with the Office of International Education regarding maintenance of proper legal status throughout the years of dental education.
+Students are to consult with the Office of International Education regarding maintenance of proper legal status throughout the years of dental education.

 Minority and/or Disadvantaged Applicants

-Prospective students who consider themselves socioeconomically disadvantaged and/or from racial minority groups are encouraged to utilize the services of the Office of Diversity.
-The School of Dentistry’s commitment to the recruitment, retention, and graduation of underrepresented minority dentists has been in operation since 1977.
-Services and activities for students include application assistance, tutorial support, and academic and personal counseling.
-Contact the Office of Diversity for more information about programs and services for disadvantaged and/or minority students, visit their website at http://www.marquette.edu/dentistry/current/multicultural-affairs.php
+Prospective students who consider themselves socioeconomically disadvantaged and/or from racial minority groups are encouraged to utilize the services of the Office of Diversity and Inclusion.
+The School of Dentistry’s commitment to the recruitment, retention and graduation of underrepresented minority dentists has been in operation since 1977.
+Services and activities for students include application assistance, tutorial support and academic and personal counseling.
+Contact the Office of Diversity and Inclusion for more information about programs and services for disadvantaged and/or minority students.

 Advanced Standing Admissions